-- At the end of 2019 shortly after we took over operatorship of BHP's Permian assets - our flaring intensity in the Permian was roughly 16%.
-Today it is less than 2%. - As impressive as that is, it's not good enough last week we announced that we will eliminate routine flaring in our US onshore business by 2025. - It's the right thing for the planet and for our business because the less gas we flare, the more gas we sell. - #1 We've spending \$1.3B to build a centralized production facility in the Permian Basin-an electrified central oil, gas, and water handling facility that eliminates some of the largest sources of flaring. - #2 We're electrifying our operations.
+- At the end of 2019 shortly after we took over operatorship of BHP's Permian assets our flaring intensity in the Permian was roughly 16%.
+Today it is less than 2%. - As impressive as that is, it's not good enough last week we announced that we will eliminate routine flaring in our US onshore business by 2025. - It's the right thing for the planet and for our business -- because the less gas we flare, the more gas we sell. - #1 We've spending \$1.3B to build a centralized production facility in the Permian Basin--an electrified central oil, gas, and water handling facility that eliminates some of the largest sources of flaring. - #2 We're electrifying our operations.
 We expect over 75% of bpx energy operated wells in the Permian will be electrified by the end of 2021 and over 95% by 2023. - #3 And we're using state-of-the-art emissions monitoring technologies fixed wing aircraft, drones, high resolution cameras.

-19. Methane regs
+12. Methane regs

-Around three years ago we made a clear choice to take a leadership position on methane.
-Because we believe that tackling it is key to protecting the important role of gas on the way to net zero.
+- Around three years ago we made a clear choice to take a leadership position on methane.
+Because we believe that tackling it is key to protecting the important role of gas on the way to net zero. - #1 We've been convening experts, sharing best practice, actively advocating in Brussels, London, and Washington for greater regulation of methane.